LowLevelDaniel/COIL/GLOSSARY.md

 ## Abstraction Levels

 ### RAW (Level 0)
 COIL code with no dependencies or library requirements.
 This level is designed for bare metal environments and embedded systems where size and direct hardware control are critical.
+This is the only level fully defined in version 1.0.0 of the specification.

 ### SSTD (Level 1 - Simple Standard)
 COIL code using the Simple Standard library, which can be statically linked.
 Suitable for environments with minimal operating system support but where some standard functionality is needed.
+This level will be fully defined in version 2.0.0.

 ### ESTD (Level 2 - Extended Standard)
 COIL code using the Extended Standard library, which typically requires dynamic linking and a full operating system environment.
 Provides comprehensive functionality for application development.
+This level will be fully defined in version 2.0.0.

 ### GSTD (Level 3 - Graphics Standard)
 COIL code using the Graphics Standard library, which requires display capabilities and extensive operating system support.
 Designed for applications with graphical user interfaces.
+This level will be fully defined in version 2.0.0.

 ## File Formats and Extensions